cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/lua/guides/binding.md

 [previously](#binding-new-type-to-lua), it's possible to use regex and macros to bind the class for us.

-1. Copy the class declaration to another place.
+1. Copy the class definition to another place.
 2. Remove `};` at the end of the class definition.
 3. Apply both:
     `%s@class \([^{]|\)\+{@private:@`